Action of Port Cros

-The Battle of Port Cros took place during World War II off the French Riviera in the Mediterranean Sea on the island of Port-Cros.
-The battle began when a United States Navy warship encountered two German warships in August 1944 while supporting the Allied Operation Dragoon.
-It was one of the few surface engagements fought between the US Navy and the German Kriegsmarine.
+The Action of Port Cros (15 August 1944) took place during the Second World War off the French Riviera in the Mediterranean Sea on the island of Port-Cros.
+The battle began when a United States Navy warship encountered two German warships in August 1944 while supporting the Allied Operation Dragoon, the Allied invasion of the South of France.
+It was one of the few surface engagements fought between the US Navy and the Kriegsmarine.
 Later that day, the combined American and Canadian 1st Special Service Force (the Devil's Brigade) was dropped by LST 32 on the main island and captured the German-held positions.

-Battle
+Background

+USS Somers

+The American —armed with six 5 in guns and eight 21 in torpedo tubes—was cruising in the Mediterranean on 15 August 1944.

+Kriegsmarine

-The American destroyer —armed with six 5 in guns and eight 21 in torpedo tubes—was cruising in the Mediterranean on 15 August 1944.
-She came across the former Italian Camoscio of 738 LT, which had been renamed UJ6081 by the Kriegsmarine.
-Also involved was the former French aviso Amiral Senes of 917 LT, renamed SG21.
-UJ6081 was armed with one 100 mm gun and two 17.7 in torpedo tubes.
+The former Italian Camoscio of 738 LT, had been commandeered and renamed UJ6081 by the Kriegsmarine.
+Also involved was the former French (Avisos dragueur de mines) Amiral Senes of 917 LT, renamed SG21.
+UJ6081 was armed with a 100 mm gun and two 17.7 in torpedo tubes.
 The aviso was armed with two 4.1 in guns.
-It was early morning off Port Cros, about four hours before the Allied landing in Vichy France, when the Americans sighted the German corvette.
+It was early morning off Port Cros, about four hours before the Allied landings of Operation Dragoon, when the Americans sighted the UJ6081.
 Commander Willam Hughes ordered a torpedo attack and directed his men to battle stations.